mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

   --database <your-database-name> \
   --sql "SELECT 1;"
   ```
-  Note: For provisioned Redshift clusters, use `--cluster-identifier` instead of `--workgroup-name`.
 - Grant `CREATE` privilege.
 Click **Query data** in the Amazon Redshift console to open **Query Editor v2**.
 Connect using appropriate credentials and run the following SQL commands, replacing <your-database-name> and <mixpanel-role-name> with your actual values:

   ```sql